 Prize ceremony and symposium

 The purpose of the Marcus Wallenberg Prize is to recognize, encourage and stimulate path breaking scientific achievements, which contribute significantly to broadening knowledge and to technical development within the fields of importance to forestry and forest industries.
-The prize will be awarded at a ceremony on October 26, 2017, in Stockholm, Sweden.
+The prize will be awarded at a ceremony in October 2017, in Stockholm, Sweden.

 For further information please contact Professor Kaj Rosén, Executive Secretary of the Marcus Wallenberg Foundation, e-mail firstname.lastname@example.org